gunduzl/vezir/README.md

-# Vezir E-ticaret Teması
+# Vezir E-commerce Project

-Bu depo, Vezir e-ticaret sitesinin Shopify temasını içermektedir.
+This repository contains the codebase for the Vezir e-commerce website, built with modern web technologies.

 ## Canlı Site